-7 Essentials to Sell Your Company at a Premium
+7 Essentials to Sell Your Company for Maximum Value

-All too many mid-market CEOs sell their companies for far less than what they’d hoped for because they hadn’t prepared for the “exit day.”
-In my research and experience, I’ve found seven strategies to be essential for executives who someday want to cash in on all the hard work and risks they took.
+All too many small to mid – sized company owners sell their companies for far less than what they’d hoped for because they hadn’t prepared for the “exit day.”
+In our research and experience, we have found seven strategies to be essential for business owners who someday want to cash in on all the hard work and risks they took.

-What’s more, many mid-market CEOs are inexperienced at selling a business, and preparing for a future sale – especially if it is many years away — rarely feels urgent.
-Other priorities jump ahead, and CEOs don’t build skill or knowledge on how to exit until the event is upon them.
-This dramatically increases the risk of having to accept an unattractive offer.
+The majority of mid-market owners are inexperienced at selling a business, and preparing for a future sale – especially if it is many years away — rarely feels urgent.
+Other priorities jump ahead, and owners don’t build skill or knowledge on how to exit until the event is upon them.
+This dramatically increases the risk of having to accept an unattractive offer or doing something that could have resulted in a higher dollar outcome.

-CEOs who want to sell their business someday must manage the exit from the start, even if it isn’t for many years.
-There are seven essentials for a pleasurable exit:
+Owners who want to sell their business someday must manage the exit from the start, even if it isn’t for many years.
+There are seven essentials for a pleasurable exit and always look at hiring a firm like Carpenter Hawke & Co. as we not only know the process but can help you plan ahead.
+Below is a list of things you should be thinking about:

 - Building a strong, “hair-free” business.
 Too many problems, oddities and “situations” needing explanation and excuses scare off buyers.
 Problem employees, failed products still bumping along, and under performing locations are just a few examples of that dreaded aspect of deals the investment bankers refer to as “hair.”
 One firm lost a premium public company suitor when the lavish vacations and owner’s perks run through the company books cast the owner’s ethics as “shady.”
 Know what will be perceived as hair, and plan to trim it back before it grows, or at least several years before a sale.

 - Prime the business for growth, and prove it.
 Most business that aren’t growing face serious internal and external obstacles to growth.
 Buyers will only pay a premium when they feel certain that “growth is around the corner.”
-Neil Shroff, managing director of Orion Capital Group (an investment banker), says, “Sellers often walk in my door the minute their revenues increase after having stayed flat for years.
+Tom Hawke, managing director of Carpenter Hawke & Co., says, “Sellers often walk in my door the minute their revenues increase after having stayed flat for years.
 If you are relying on a recent growth trend to justify an aggressive growth forecast (and an increased valuation), the first thing buyers will do is to ask why, to discover if it is real, sustainable, and scalable.
 They are always skeptical.”
 Any reasonable buyer will be able to identify unsustainable growth that comes from an upward blip in the economy, from price discounting, a marketing blitz, or just luck.
 It’s your job as a future seller to find the levers to top- and bottom-line growth and deliver quantifiable results.
 It is not easy.

 - Building a business designed to attract specific buyers.
 Think forward five years from now and identify what the strongest companies in your industry will be fighting over.
 Create a company that, if acquired, will help them win.
 For example, one firm developed the first electronic devices in its industry that could automatically communicate via the web.
 Management intentionally established the company’s market presence in several key verticals where several behemoths were battling for dominance.
 Those big companies were hungry for the web-communications technology and bid up the earnings multiple to triple what comparable firms had been receiving in this industry.
 Ask yourself this: Who would likely buy my business, and what tempting product/service/market position can I create that will entice them to overpay?